emmajanedrews/base-template/_posts/2018-04-30-how-did-i-get-into-real-estate.md

 As you know, I’ve recently rebranded my team, and we’re now known as “The Moving On Team.” **We’re also increasing our staff and increasing our services.** According to the latest statistics, the average agent did three sales by the end of March this year.
 By that time, I’d already done 55.

 This year has gotten off to a great start, and I can only imagine where it will take me.
-I couldn’t do any of this without my wonderful family: my wife Amy (who’s also my principal broker) and my two sons, Seth and Grant.
+I couldn’t do any of this without my wonderful family: my wife, Amy (who’s also my principal broker) and my two sons, Seth and Grant.
 I also have a wonderful staff supporting me.
 Lastly, I give all glory to God.

 If you have any real estate questions for me or you’re thinking of buying or selling a home, don’t hesitate to reach out to me.
 I’d love to help you.